 Inventories are carried at cost or at their net sale value, if lower.
 The net sale value is taken to be the expected realizable sales proceeds less the costs incurred up to disposal.
 The acquisition costs of inventory holdings are determined using weighted average prices.
-Costs of unfinished services in the builders' merchant business and customer orders for merchandise deliveries, including services provided, with tradesmen commissioned by HORNBACH, include directly allocable costs and a commensurate share of production and material overhead costs.
+Costs of unfinished services relate to customer orders for merchandise deliveries, including services provided, with tradesmen commissioned by HORNBACH.
+Unfinished products and unfinished services mainly involve directly allocable costs of material and invoiced tradesman services.